scionproto-contrib/jpan/README.md

 |-------------------------------|---------|-----------------------------------------------------------------|
 | `SN_API_WRITE_TO_USER_BUFFER`    | `false` | Throw exception when receiving an invalid packet          |
 | `SN_PATH_EXPIRY_MARGIN` | `2`     | A new path is requested if `now + margin > pathExpirationDate` |

+## DatagramSocket

+`DatagramSocket` work similar to `DatagramChannel` in terms of using `Path` or `Service`.
+`DatagramSocket` is somewhat discouraged because it requires storing/caching of paths internally which can lead to increased memory usage of even failure to resolve paths, especially when handling multiple connections over a single socket.

+The problem is that `DatagramPacket` and `InetAddress` are not extensible to store path information.
+For a server to be able to send data back to a client, it has to remember these paths internally.
+This is done internally in a path cache that stores the received path for every remote IP address.
+The cache is by default limited to 100 entries (`setPathCacheCapacity()`).
+In cse there are more than 100 remote clients, the cache will 'forget' those paths that haven't been used for the longest time.
+That means the server won't be able to send anything anymore to these forgotten clients.

+This can become a security problem if an attacker initiates connections from many different (or spoofed) IPs, causing the cache to consume a lot of memory or to overflow, being unable to answer to valid requests.

+Internally, the `DatagramSocket` uses a SCION `DatagraChannel`.

+API beyond the standard Java `DatagramScoket`:

+* `create(ScionService)` and `create(SocketAddress, ScionService)` for creating a `DatagramSocket`
+  with a non-default `ScionService`.
+* `connect(RequestPath path)` for connecting to a remote host
+* `getConnectionPath()` gets the connected path if the socket has been connected
+* `getCachedPath(InetAddress address)` get the cached path for a given IP
+* `setPathCacheCapacity(int capacity)` and `getPathCacheCapacity()` for managing the cache size
+* `setOption(...)` and `getOption()` are supported even though they were only added in Java 9.
+  They support the same (additional) options as `DatagramChannel`.

 ## Performance pitfalls